Duane Washum

 Echos

 Prince, the Search DogJust click on "Prince, the Search Dog" to find things on our site.
-He's here on every page and he'll take you directly to our search form where you can see if we've written about whatever it is you're interested in.
+He's on every page and he'll take you directly to our search form where you can see if we've written about whatever it is you're interested in.
 Prince has a great memory; he always remembers where things are!
-We also encourage you to use our Site Map and Contents Page for a full overview of the many things you'll find here.

-This site and its contents are © (copyright) 1998-2008 by Edward L. King.
+This site and its contents are © (copyright) 1998-2014 by Edward L. King (Ed King).
 All rights reserved.
 All comments and opinions are mine personally.

 Got some thoughts or reactions?
 We'd be interested in your comments - within reason of course.